 transfer <role>

-, where <role> is the role you want to transfer.
+, where <role> is the role name.
 For example:transfer schema master

 ,transfer RID